 As a university professor, Marsha has taught a broad array of classes in the studio and in the classroom.
 She has been on faculty at the Vanderbilt University’s Blair School of Music, Western Kentucky University and CU Boulder, and has taught at numerous studios, festivals, intensives and residencies.
 From 2003-2007 she served as the Director of the Vanderbilt Dance Program, a community-oriented dance center housed in the Office of the Dean of Students.
 She is a certified yoga instructor, through the Eldorado Yoga Ashram in Boulder, CO (2002).
 After years of study and research, Marsha became a certified teacher of the Alexander Technique (ATI) under the direction of Robin Gilmore, in 2011.

-Marsha, Assistant Professor, is currently the Director of the Dance Program at Middle Tennessee State University.
+Marsha, Assistant Professor, is currently the Director of the Dance Program at Middle Tennessee State University, where she teaches courses in contemporary dance, choreography, the Alexander Technique, and dance studies.

 Amy began her dance training at Nashville School of the Arts.
 She has since performed with Foxwood Contemporary Dance Company, Chinese Arts Alliance of Nashville, Epiphany Dance Theatre, Found Movement Group, and Vanderbilt Dance Theatre, as well as in work by Wendy Allen, Lori Merriman,Teena Marie Custer, T. Lang, Travis Gatling and Angie Simmons.
 She is currently pursuing her degree in dance studies at Middle Tennessee State University and her certificate in Laban Movement Analysis through the Integrated Movement Studies program at the University of Utah.
 Amy is excited about her opportunity to work with Company Rose.